Electrical Discharge Machining

 Crater

-Small holes on the workpiece surface left over from the EDM sparks, also referred to as pits.
+Small holes on the workpiece surface created by EDM sparks, also known as pits.

 Dielectric Fluid